 To run the Docker LoadUI agent, use the following command:

 -p option binds port 1991 of a container to port 1991 of the host machine.
-This is the default port used to connect LoadUI with the LoadUI agent in the docker container.
+This is the default port used to connect ReadyAPI Performance with the LoadUI agent in the docker container.

 If you want to bind the LoadUI agent to another host port, specify the desired port before the colon, for example

-ReadyAPI does not detect LoadUI agents running in Docker containers.
+ReadyAPI does not detect LoadUI agent running in Docker containers.
 You will have to add them manually:

 Click to add an agent.